Pope

 included in the decretals - are not intended to be de

-fide, it shows that Bellarmine did not believe infallibility would prevent
+fide, proves that Bellarmine did not believe infallibility would prevent

-a Pope from erring in a non-definitive teaching of his authentic Magisterium.
+a Pope from erring in a non-definitive teaching of what today is called the Pope's authentic Magisterium.

 The following is the text from Laudabilem, “On the conversion of